haskar1/halal-restaurants-react/README.md

 # halal-restaurants-react

-Website that aims to easily find halal restaurants near you
+<a target="_blank" href="https://whoishalal.com">whoishalal.com</a> is a website that lets you search any location worldwide to find halal restaurants in that area.